 Private equity investments are not designed to meet the short-term liquidity needs of LACERS.
-The investments in this asset class are illiquid until the partnerships, at their discretion, sell investments and distribute proceeds.
+The investments in this asset class are illiquid until the general partner, subject to the provisions of the partnership agreement, decides to sell fund investments and distribute proceeds to limited partners.